TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-synapsesql-serverless-tsg/content-start-troubleshooting.md

 <br>

 #### Prerequisite
-Before you begin, in ASC goto the Resource Explorer and identity the API Type and version being used by the customer.
+Go to the Resource Explorer in ASC to identify the API Type and version being used by the customer.

 <br>
 <br>